andrew/ultimate-awesome/README.md

 - [awesome-cpp20](https://github.com/coderonion/awesome-cpp20) - This repository lists some awesome public projects about C++20, C++23, C++26 and beyond.
 - [AwesomeResources](https://github.com/CodheadClub/AwesomeResources) - An awesome list of computer science related resources.
 - [awesome-mcp-lists](https://github.com/collabnix/awesome-mcp-lists) - A Curated List of MCP Servers, Clients and Toolkits.
+- [awesome-intunetools](https://github.com/Deepshah0308/awesome-intunetools) - A curated list of awesome tools and resources for managing, troubleshooting, and automating Microsoft Intune deployments.
+This repository includes links to various community-built tools, scripts, and solutions that enhance the capabilities of Microsoft Intune, covering areas like device management, security, automation, and debugging.
 - [awesome-conversational-agents](https://github.com/emrecanacikgoz/awesome-conversational-agents) - Awesome paper lists for "A Desideratum for Conversational Agents: Capabilities, Challenges, and Future Directions"".
 - [awesome-BCIss](https://github.com/FBen3/awesome-BCIss) - List of summer schools to study brain-computer interfaces, neurotechnology & related fields worldwide .
 - [awesome-crypto](https://github.com/fundgao/awesome-crypto) - 基于starknet空投资格，现创建一个世界级项目，用于领取后面项目的空投资格。Based on the starknet air investment qualification, a world-class project is now created to receive the air investment qualification for subsequent projects.